jlouis/forge/README.md

 forge
 =====

-Melt unstructured data and cast it with structure
+Melt unstructured data and cast it with structure.
+An implementation of an Erlang lens-library.